It is a fine balance between the number of tools I use and the value I gain from them.

 Over the years, I have tried many (many!) apps and tools.
 Even today, I’m always trying alternative apps and methods in an effort to try simplify my life more.

-This list are tools that have stuck with me, or currently make my life simple in a major way.
+This list contains tools that have stuck with me, or currently make my life simple in a major way.

-- Notepad++: For all my text-file based work, either viewing, modifying, or developing.
+- Sublime Text: For all my text-file based work.

 Platform independent apps and services I have come to love and rely on.